JustinSDK/dotSCAD/docs/lib2x-polyhedron_hull.md

 # polyhedron_hull

 Create a convex polyhedron by hulling a list of points.
+It avoids using `hull` and small 3D primitives to create the polyhedron.

 **Since:** 2.5